Natneam/crypto-wallet-app/README.md

 ## Configuration

 Adjust the environment variables in the `.env` files for both frontend and backend to configure the application.
 Refer to the `.env.example` files for the required variables.
-In case of kubernetes deployment, adjust the environment variables should be set in the gitlab CI/CD pipeline.
+In case of kubernetes deployment, the environment variables should be set in the gitlab CI/CD pipeline.